david-minaya/env-type-validator/README.md

 #### npm

 ```
-npm install validate-env
+npm install env-type-validator
 ```

 #### yarn

 ```
-yarn add validator
+yarn add env-type-validator
 ```

 #### pnpm

 ```
-pnpm i validator
+pnpm i env-type-validator
 ```

 ## Usage

-This library validate the environment variables, if any variable is invalid, it throws an exception.
+This library validates environment variables.
+If any variable is invalid, it throws an exception.
 Otherwise, it returns a typed and parsed object containing the validated environment variables.

 By default, all variables are required.
 To make a variable optional, set the `optional` option to `true` in the validator function.
 Optional variables are only validated if they are defined, if the variable is `undefined`, the validation is skipped.
 If a `defaultValue` is provided for an optional variable, it will be used when the variable is not set.